"The Way You Touched Me Tonight"

 Tomaz Simatovic (concept, research, choreography and performance) & Mirjam Klebel (research, choreography and performance), Rocki Jian (performance), Andreas Poschl (sound design), Frank Lischka (light design), Christopher Eberle (film), Alexander Stürzer (graphic design), May Rifaat (fashion research), SZENE Salzburg (co-production, performance venue)

 With participation of Südwind Salzburg and tanz_house Salzburg

-Land Salzburg and Salzburg Stadt Kulturfonds, BKA
+Financially supported by Land Salzburg, Salzburg Stadt Kulturfonds, and BKA